jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 #### Remove the instance from rotation

 Now our preconditions have been met we can remove the instance using the `aws:executeAwsApi` [action](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-action-executeAwsApi.html).
-This action is similar to `aws:assertAwsResourceProperty` in that it calls an endpoint, but we're not checking the response of it - in fact the [DeregisterTargets](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_DeregisterTargets.html) endpoint doesn't return anything for us to check against.
+This action is similar to `aws:assertAwsResourceProperty` in that it calls an AWS API endpoint, but we're not checking the response of it - in fact the [DeregisterTargets](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_DeregisterTargets.html) endpoint doesn't return anything for us to check against.

 ```yaml
 - name: DeregisterInstanceFromTargetGroup